-The Field House opened in September 2012 with a large weight room, coaches' offices, and locker rooms for football, baseball, softball, men's and women's soccer.
+The J. Thomas and Bettye Jo Isherwood Field House opened in September 2012 with a large weight room, coaches' offices, and locker rooms for football, base-ball, softball, men's and women's soccer.
 The entire building is outfitted with multiple projectors and televisions for film review.
-The Ken White Athletic Field, an artificial turf field, includes bleacher seating for 1000 and is the home of soccer, lacrosse and football.
-A softball practice facility was added between the field house and softball fields during the summer of 2014.
+The Ken White Athletic Field, an artificial turf field, includes bleacher seating for 1,000 and is the home of soccer, lacrosse and football.
+A Ken White Indoor Athletic Facility was added between the field house and softball fields during the summer of 2014.
+An eagle statue was added to the area during 2015.